MarvNC/kanjidego-yomitan-anki/readme.md

 However they still contain many kanji alternate forms that you may enjoy learning.

+Features:

+- Hover over the image to see the hint image (if available)
+- Click on the text version of the term or the reading to copy it to the clipboard.
+- Click on the links at the bottom (漢字で GO!@ウィキ and sometimes another site) to view more information.

 For reference, according to
 [Kuuube's kanji grid](https://github.com/Kuuuube/kanjigrid), the three main levels contain 3,353 unique kanji in the main terms.
 Adding the 別表記 subdeck